specmatic/postman-mcp-server/README.md

    - **postman-api-mcp**: Uses the local stdio-based server, running directly from your project files.
      - Clone the repository
      - In the repository root folder, execute `npm install && npm run build`.
 This compiles the server code in the `dist` folder.
-     - Make sure to replace `${workspaceFolder}` in the mcp.json file with the full path to the Postman API MCP repository.
+     - Make sure to replace `${workspaceFolder}` in the mcp.json file with the full path to the Postman MCP repository.

 4. When prompted, enter your Postman API key.